 First Presbyterian Church actively sponsors our own food pantry.
-The hours of operation are 10am until 12 noon on Tuesdays and Thursdays.
+The hours of operation are Monday through Friday from 10am until 12 noon.
 The pantry is stocked through donations from the congregation and staffed by volunteers.

 First Presbyterian is one of six churches that participates in a food ministry held at Calvary Baptist Church on Monday evenings.
 The primary objective of Care Night is to serve a hot meal to needy citizens of Harford County.
 There are many opportunities for those who wish to volunteer.
 First Presbyterian Church was one of the founding churches of Care Night when it was established in 1993.

 The Shreffler House is a housing mission of First Presbyterian Church located in the manse next to the church.
 Its purpose is to provide temporary housing to families in need during a transitional period in their lives.
 Members of the church offer support and assistance as needed.
 We seek to fulfill Christ’s call to welcome the stranger and provide a home to those who do not have one.

 Manna House is a mission of Bel Air United Methodist Church, where volunteers prepare and serve lunch to the homeless and needy every Wednesday.
 First Presbyterian Church volunteers bake and deliver cakes for the dessert on the first Wednesday of each month.